jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

 **Returns, etc**

 ### 33 Returns of income
-(1) In each tax year, a person must file a return of income for a tax year in the form and with the particulars prescribed by the Commissioner.
+(1) In each tax year, a person, other than a person who derives only exempt income, must file a return of income for a tax year in the form and with the particulars prescribed by the Commissioner.
 (1B) In an income year, a trust, society or institution to which section CW 41 or CW 42 of the Income Tax Act 2007 applies, may furnish to the Commissioner a return of income in the prescribed form for the preceding tax year, together with such other particulars as may be prescribed if the trust, society or institution receives a taxable Maori authority distribution.
 (1C) A multi-rate PIE or a proxy for an investor in the entity that calculates income tax using the exit calculation or quarterly calculation options under sections HM 42 and HM 43 of that Act must provide returns for which the entity is responsible under section 57B.
 (1D) An individual must provide information to the Commissioner on their assessable income for a tax year under Part 3, subpart 3B.
 The individual is treated as having made a return of income in their final account for the tax year under section 22I(1).